chatswithjc/godisgood/content/en/docs/book/salvation.md

 Grace in the Bible is the undeserved gift of eternal life, (John 3: 16, 17-The Message) God grants to a human being who accepts his sinful condition, and accepts Jesus as His Redeemer.

-Ephesians 2:7-10 (The Message) is one of the most liberating messages of the Bible.
+Ephesians 2:7-10 is one of the most liberating messages of the Bible.
 It dismantles RELIGION totally!
 I call it the "RELIGION DEMOLITION" message directly from the heart of God. (\[My notes\]

 "Now God has \[YOU\] where he wants \[YOU\],